The SALSA MLPA Probemix P163 GJB-WFS1-POU3F4 is an in vitro diagnostic (IVD)1

-About half of all X-linked hearing loss cases are caused by pathogenic mutations in the POU3F4 gene and upstream of the gene.
+About half of all X-linked hearing loss cases are caused by pathogenic mutations in the POU3F4 gene and upstream region of the gene.
 Several X-linked hearing loss patients and families possess deletions that do not affect the transcribed region of POU3F4

 , but instead remove different portions of DNA upstream of POU3F4